helsingborg-stad/api-volunteer-manager/README.md

 1. To start the development environment, open the project in Visual Studio Code and then select "Reopen in Container" from the quick actions menu.

-1. When the container is started, run the following commands to install the necessary dependencies: `composer install`.
+1. When the container is started, run the following commands to install the necessary dependencies: `php build.php`.

+1. Then run `composer install`.

 1. You should then be able to access the project in your browser.
 You will find the exposed port in the ports section Visual Studio Code.